This example migrates a Microsoft SQL Server database to MySQL and includes an image for each step.

-Choose the schemata you want to migrate.
+Choose the schemas you want to migrate.

 "Schema Name Mapping Method" options while migrating Microsoft SQL Server:

 Only one schema: Catalog.Schema.Table -> Catalog.Table: Merges each schema into a single database.
 The following figure shows an example of this mapping method.

 Only one schema, keep current schema names as a prefix: Catalog.Schema.Table -> Catalog.Schema_table: Preserves the schema name as a prefix.

 The schema may be created by either adding it to the target RDBMS, creating an SQL script file, or both.
 The following figure shows the target creation options.

-Online copy of table data to target RDBMS: This (default) will copy the data to the target RDBMS.
+Online copy of table data to target RDBMS: This method (default) will copy the data to the target RDBMS.

 Create a batch file to copy the data at another time: The data may also be dumped to a file that can be executed at a later time, or be used as a backup.
 This script uses a MySQL connection to transfer the data.